How To Freeze Cookie Dough

 This post may contain affiliate links.
 See our disclosure policy.

-• Only clean up once: Do the prep work once and have delicious cookies many times.
+• Prepared – Only clean up once!
+Do the prep work once and have delicious cookies many times.
 ONE day of cleanup is much better than FIVE (or more) All about saving time where I can.

-• Bake as many as you want: Just want one or two cookies?
+• Baking – Bake as many as you want!
+Just want one or two cookies?
 No problem!
 Take out as many as you need, any time!

-• Great last-minute treat: Have guests coming over and want to make a treat without messing up the kitchen?
+• Friends – Great last-minute treat when having guests come over and want to make a treat without messing up the kitchen.
 This is the perfect solution.

-• Make in bulk: Whether you are catering an event or preparing for the big school bake sale, have these ready to go ahead of time and spend a fraction of the time in the kitchen on bake sale day.
+• Bulk – Whether you are catering an event or preparing for the big school bake sale, have these ready to go ahead of time and spend a fraction of the time in the kitchen on bake sale day.

-• Give as a gift: We love making a big batch to give as a gift.
+• Gifting – We love making a big batch to give as a gift.
 The recipient can bake up fresh cookies any time they like!

-My favorite method.
+My favorite method and the preferred method is the scooping method.
 The dough freezes great and seems to bake up the best.
+It is not touched too much and can have a nice circular baked cookie!

-1. Using a cookie scoop, scoop up dough and place on a parchment-lined cookie sheet (I like to put my cookie sheet in the freezer for 10-15 minutes so it is nice and cold the the dough freezes faster).
+1. Using a cookie scoop, scoop up the dough and place it on a parchment-lined cookie sheet (I like to put my cookie sheet in the freezer for 10 to 15 minutes so it is nice and cold the dough freezes faster).

 3. Put the scoops very close together, as long as they aren’t touching you are fine.
 You want to be able to fit as much as you can on the baking sheet.

-4. Freeze 2-3 hours until solid and frozen through.
-Place in a plastic freezer bag, pressing out as much air as you can before sealing or freezer safe Tupperware container.
+4. Freeze for two to three hours until solid and frozen through.
+Place in a plastic freezer bag, pressing out as much air as you can before sealing or freezer-safe Tupperware container.

 This is not my favorite method because once frozen, the balls roll all over the place.
-They don’t stay put well on a cookie sheet when ready to bake.
+They don’t stay put when added to a cookie sheet when ready to bake.
+This is great for storing though and works well in ziplock bags.

 2. Place dough balls on a parchment-lined baking sheet (make sure they aren’t touching) and freeze for 2-3 hours.